avsc-sid/Princeton---Computer-Science-Programming-with-a-Purpose/README.md

-Computer Science: Programming with a Purpose - Princeton University by Prof. Robert Sedgewick, Princeton University, Dr. Kevin Wayne, Princeton University
+Computer Science: Programming with a Purpose (Princeton University course) by Prof. Robert Sedgewick, Princeton University, Dr. Kevin Wayne, Princeton University

 An excellent free course offered on Coursera by Princeton University for learning JAVA programming with practical applications.